J-Abdullah/RDM/README.md

 - Personalized medicine prescription recommendations.
 - Comprehensive data augmentation and model training documentation available in Jupyter notebooks.

+## Deployment
+The RDM system is deployed on Streamlit and can be accessed using the following link: https://j-abdullah-rdm-rdm-streamlit-tibfgy.streamlit.app/

 ## Installation Instructions
 To set up the RDM system, follow these steps: